ngmysamuel/backtester/readme.md

 5. strategy
     - Available options are in config.yaml under "strategies"
     - Default is "buy_and_hold_simple"
-6. exception-contd
-    - either 1 or 0
-    - indicates whether to continue the backtest if portfolio cash balance drops below 0
-    - Default is 0

 ### Dashboard
 Run this to view and interact with the data generated from a backtest.
 You must have ran a backtest at least once.